gusluchetti/uu-ai-masters/README.md

 My thesis proposal and writing will take place next year (2023), so I'll update the repo accordingly.

+Note: Since some courses had big group projects with multiple contributors, I opted to add them as submodules instead of just adding them into the repository "manually".

 ## 2021/2022 Academic Year
 - *3rd Period*